ongsalt/xm5-thing/docs/packet-capturing.md

 ### Live capturing
 warning: this might break a lot
-1. do previous section step 1-5
+1. do step 1-5 from previous section
 2. open wireshark on your pc
 3. you should see `Android Bluetooth Btsoop...` under capture section. double click it.

+> if you dont see any packet you might need to connect to the bluetooth device after doing steps above